kyuhyoung/AnomalyDetectionCVPR2018/README.md

 You will get an error message for the missing file "c3d_sports_1M_weights.h5" when playing cam version.

-The missing C3D weight file, "c3d_sports_1M_weights.h5" could not be uploaded due to spalce limit of my github account.
+The missing C3D weight file, "c3d_sports_1M_weights.h5" could not be uploaded due to space limit of my github account.
 It can be downloaded from "https://www.dropbox.com/s/ypiwalgtlrtnw8b/c3d-sports1M_weights.h5?dl=0" and should be placed under the "data" folder.

 My environmnet was